philipsoutham/py-mysql2pgsql/README.rst

 ========================================================================================

-This tool allows you to take data from an MySQL server (only tested on 5.x) and write a PostgresSQL compatable (8.2 or higher) dump file or pipe it directly into your running PostgreSQL server (8.2 or higher).
+This tool allows you to take data from an MySQL server (only tested on 5.x) and write a PostgresSQL compatible (8.2 or higher) dump file or pipe it directly into your running PostgreSQL server (8.2 or higher).

 .. attention::